hellmake/CAST-Imaging-Workshop/content/2_Setup/22_Download_Applications.md

 ## Meet our subjects

-In order to demonstrate the process, we'll need to grab a couple of applications off the web.
+In order to demonstrate the process, we'll need to get a couple of applications off the internet.

 The first one is a nifty little library application made with a typical JavaScript/Java/DB stack.
-You can find it at <https://github.com/harismuneer/Flight-Booking-System-JavaServlets_App>.
+You can find it at: <https://github.com/harismuneer/Flight-Booking-System-JavaServlets_App>.

 {{% notice warning %}}
  The purpose of this workshop is to demonstrate results using these two specific applications.
 You are **not authorized** to scan other applications as the portfolio is not meant to handle them and you won't be able to properly follow the rest of the workflow.